 Download Full Text (1.1 MB)

-Implications of a Changing NATO ( US Army War College Press, 2010),
+The Rise of China in Asia: Security Implications ( US Army War College Press, 2002),